MateMeerai/mm_ubuntu22.04.3_pxe_server/README.md

 # Setup process of an PXE server on Ubuntu_22.04.3-live-server using dnsmasq
-Setup of a Ubuntu 22.04.3 Server to use as an PXE server to deploy Images over Network with two networks All mentioned files can be found unter the correct directory location in this repository.
+Setup of a Ubuntu 22.04.3 Server to use as an PXE server to deploy Images over Network with two networks.

+All mentioned files can be found unter the correct directory location in this repository.

 #  1. Setup Netplan